-What this blog post is about (and what it isn’t) With the ever more widespread adoption of Data Science, defined as the intensive use of data in various forms of decision making, there is a renewed interest in Visualization as an effective channel for humans to understand data at various stages of the data lifecycle.
-There is a large variety of visualization tools which can produce an ever more bewildering variety of visualization types
+What this blog post is about (and what it isn’t) With the ever more widespread adoption of Data Science tools (defined loosely as the intensive use of data in decision-making), there is a renewed interest in Visualization as an effective channel for humans to understand information at various stages of the data lifecycle.
+There is a large variety of data visualization tools which can produce an ever more bewildering variety of visualization types:

-The community mobility reports and OpenCPM In a previous post we introduced the new OpenCPM functionality that integrates COVID-19 community mobility data (currently from Google).
+The community mobility reports and OpenCPM In a previous post we introduced new OpenCPM functionality that integrates COVID-19 community mobility data (currently from Google).
 The reports chart movement trends over time by geography, across different categories of places such as retail and recreation, groceries and pharmacies, parks, transit stations, workplaces, and residential.
-While these reports are unlikely to persist as open data sources, the current availability (as of May 2020) enables providing within OpenCPM a mobility data dashboard that can help draw insights through visualization and statistical analysis.
+While these reports are unlikely to persist as open data sources in the long term, the current availability (as of May 2020) enables providing within OpenCPM a mobility data dashboard that can help draw insights through visualization and statistical analysis.

-The community mobility reports and OpenCPM As the COVID-19 pandemic unfolded technology providers (notably Google and Apple) made available to the public aggregated, anonymized insights about human mobility in this crisis period on the basis of smartphone location data.
-These Community Mobility Reports provide insights into how mobility patterns changed in response to news and policies aimed at combating COVID-19.
-The reports chart movement trends over time by geography, across different categories of places such as retail and recreation, groceries and pharmacies, parks, transit stations, workplaces, and residential.
+The community mobility reports and OpenCPM As the COVID-19 pandemic unfolded technology providers (most notably Google and Apple) made available to the public aggregated and anonymized data about human mobility in the crisis period (on the basis of smartphone location data).
+These Community Mobility Reports provide insights into how mobility patterns changed in response both to pandemic news and policies aimed at combating COVID-19.
+The reports chart movement trends over time by geography, across different categories of locations and activities, such as retail and recreation, groceries and pharmacies, parks, transit stations, workplaces, and residential.

 Connecting the Dots: Economic Networks as Property Graphs We develop a quantitative framework that approaches economic networks from the point of view of contractual relationships between agents (and the interdependencies those generate).
 The representation of agent properties, transactions and contracts is done in the a context of a property graph.
 A typical use case for the proposed framework is the study of credit networks.
 You can find the white paper here: (OpenRiskWP08_131219)

-We have updated the logo for the Open Risk Manual.
+A new logo for the Open Risk Manual We have updated the logo for the Open Risk Manual.
 The new logo aims to make more explicit both the inspiration that the Open Risk Manual project draws from the trail-blazing Wikipedia initiative (and increasing collection of associated Wikimedia projects) and the reliance on the open source ecosystem of software and tools, including the mediawiki software and the important semantic mediawiki extension.
-The principal stylistic element is the “double brackets” [[ ]], which is the standard way one adds connectivity between different parts of the wiki in wikitext (the mediawiki markup language).

 Motivation for the comparison A large component of risk management relies on data processing and quantitative tools.
 In turn, such information processing pipelines and numerical algorithms must be implemented in computer systems.
 Computing systems come in an extraordinary large variety but in recent years open source software finds increased adoption for diverse applications (machine learning, data science, artificial intelligence).
 In particular cloud computing environments are primarily based on open source projects at the systems level.